r00t-3xp10it/trojanizer/README.md

 ## FRAMEWORK DESCRIPTION
     The Trojanizer tool uses WinRAR (SFX) to compress two files input by user, and transforms it into an SFX executable(.exe) archive.
-The sfx archive when executed it will run bouth files (our payload and the legit appl at the same time).
+The sfx archive when executed it will run bouth files (our payload and the legit appl inputed).

-    To make the archive less suspicious at execution time, trojanizer will replace the default icon(.ico) of the sfx file with a user-selected one, it also allow us to execute a program/command before the extraction/execution of the two files.
+    To make the archive less suspicious at execution time, trojanizer will try to replace the default icon(.ico) of the sfx file with a user-selected one.
-    To activate the Presetup funtion: [ settings -> PRE_SETUP=ON ]

-   **'This tool will not build real trojans, but from target perpective it will behave like one'**<br />
+   **'Trojanizer will not build real trojans, but from target perspective it will behave like one'**<br />
-   (execute the payload in background, while the legit application also executes in foreground).
+   (execute the payload in background, while the legit application executes in foreground).

 <br /><br /><br />